 In this 21 part series, based on John Maxwell’s book The 21 Irrefutable Laws of Leadership, I’ll take you on a journey towards better leadership.
 I’ll share with you my own leadership lessons and insights.
-As a John Maxwell Coach, Trainer and Speaker I’ll be happy to offer you my complimentary training on the 21 Laws of Leadership for your team or organization.
+As a John Maxwell Coach, Trainer and Speaker I’ll be happy to deliver transformational leadership training for your team or organization.
 See the details below.

 Part 2 of 21: The Law of Influence